mgblackwater/stevekinney.net/content/courses/testing/stubs.md

 const fetchStub = vi.fn(() => Promise.resolve({ band: 'Green Day', venue: 'Madison Square Garden' }));
 ```

-In this example, `fetchStub` will always return a resolved promise with predefined data, simulating an API response.
+`fetchStub` will always return a resolved promise with predefined data, simulating an API response.
 This can be used to replace an actual network request in a test.

 ## Example: Stubbing External Dependencies (e.g., API Calls, File System interactions)